Welcome to DEA documentation!

 Set the slide layout

-This new feature allows to change the text position in a slide by clicking on the proper icon, to the right of the slide title.
+This feature allows to change the text position in a slide by clicking on the proper icon, to the right of the slide title.

 It is also possible to set the text of the slide as: